 Inside, police found a disturbing clue.
 Forensic officers were pictured carrying out a copy of a booklet entitled "Know Your Chemicals".

-Islamic State has claimed responsibility for the attack.
+Isis has claimed responsibility for the attack.

-The suspect was a Manchester-born man of Libyan descent who was known to police and security services, The Guardian reported.
+The suspect was a Manchester-born man of Libyan descent who was known to police and security services, the Guardian reported.
 He was the second youngest of four children.

 Neighbours told the Manchester Evening News that he was an abrasive, tall and skinny young man who was often seen wearing traditional Islamic clothing.

-His Libyan parents, who have lived in south Manchester for at least 10 years according to The Daily Telegraph of London, fled the regime of dictator Muammar Gaddafi.
+His Libyan parents, who have lived in south Manchester for at least 10 years according to the Daily Telegraph of London, fled the regime of dictator Muammar Gaddafi.

 His father, Abu Ismael, worked as a handyman in the city.

-"Abu Ismael will be terribly distraught," a member of Manchester's Libyan community told The Guardian.
+"Abu Ismael will be terribly distraught," a member of Manchester's Libyan community told the Guardian.